pratapladhani/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 ## 3 simple steps to enable Functions hosting

 Let's break down what you need to add to your existing Node.js MCP server to run it on Azure Functions.
-I'll use a real-world example from our burger ordering system.
+I'll use a [real-world example](https://github.com/Azure-Samples/mcp-agent-langchainjs/tree/main/packages/burger-mcp) from our burger ordering system.

+If you already have a working Node.js MCP server, you can just follow these three steps to make it compatible with Azure Functions hosting.

 ### Step 1: Add the `host.json` configuration